-- Clarification.
-An interpretation, of the design drawings or specifications that have been released for construction, made in response to an RFI or a note on an approval drawing and providing an explanation that neither revises the information that has been released for construction nor alters the cost or schedule of performance of the work. - The Code, This Code.
-This document, the AISC Code of Standard Practice for Steel Buildings and Bridges as adopted by the American Institute of Steel Construction. - Column line.
-The grid line of column centers set in the field based on the dimensions shown on the structural design documents and using the building layout provided by the owner's designated representative for construction.
-Column offsets are taken from the column line.
-The column line may be straight or curved as shown in the structural design documents. - Connection.
-An assembly of one or more joints that is used to transmit forces between two or more members and/or connection elements. - Contract documents.
-The documents that define the responsibilities of the parties that are involved in bidding, fabricating and erecting structural steel.
-These documents normally include the design documents, the specifications and the contract. - Design documents.
-The design drawings, or where the parties have agreed in the contract documents to provide digital model(s), the design model.
-A combination of drawings and digital models also may be provided. - Design drawings.
-The graphic and pictorial portions of the contract documents showing the design, location and dimensions of the work.
-These documents generally include, but are not necessarily limited to, plans, elevations, sections, details, schedules, diagrams and notes. - Design model.
-A dimensionally accurate 3D digital model of the structure that conveys the structural steel requirements given in Section 3.1 for the building. - Detailer.
-See steel detailer. - Embedment drawings.
-Drawings that show the location and placement of items that are installed to receive structural steel. - EOR, engineer, engineer of record.
-See structural engineer of record. - Erection bracing drawings.
-Drawings that are prepared by the erector to illustrate the sequence of erection, any requirements for temporary supports and the requirements for raising, bolting and/or welding.
+- Construction documents.
+Written, graphic, and pictorial documents prepared or assembled for describing the design (including the structural system), location, and physical characteristics of the elements of a building necessary to obtain a building permit and construct a building. - Contract documents.
+The documents that define the responsibilities of the parties that are involved in bidding, fabricating, and erecting structural steel.
+Contract documents include the design documents, the specifications, and the contract. - Design documents.
+Design drawings, design model, or a combination of drawings and models. - Design drawings.
+Graphic and pictorial portions of the contract documents showing the design, location, and dimensions of the work.
+These documents generally include, but are not necessarily limited to, plans, elevations, sections, details, schedules, diagrams, and notes. - Design model.
+Three-dimensional digital model of the structure that conveys the structural steel requirements given in Section 3.1. - Detailer.
+See Steel detailer. - Embedment drawings.
+Drawings that show the location and placement of items that are installed to receive structural steel. - Engineer, engineer of record.
+See Structural engineer of record. - Erection bracing drawings.
+Drawings that are prepared by the erector to illustrate the sequence of erection, any requirements for temporary supports and the requirements for raising, bolting, and/or welding.
 These drawings are in addition to the erection drawings. - Erection documents.
-The erection drawings, or where the parties have agreed in the contract documents to provide digital model(s), the erection model.
-A combination of drawings and digital models also may be provided. - Erection drawings.
-Field-installation or member-placement drawings that are prepared by the fabricator to show the location and attachment of the individual structural steel shipping pieces.
+Erection drawings, erection model, or a combination of drawings and models. - Erection drawings.
+Field-installation or member-placement drawings showing the location and attachment of the individual structural steel shipping pieces. - Erection model.
+Three-dimensional digital model produced to convey the information necessary to erect the structural steel.
+This may be the same digital model as the fabrication model, but it is not required to be. - Erector.
+The entity that is responsible for the erection of the structural steel. - Fabrication documents.
+Shop drawings, fabrication model, or a combination of drawings and models. - Fabrication model.
+Three-dimensional digital model produced to convey the information necessary to fabricate the structural steel. - Fabricator.
+The entity that is responsible for detailing (except in Section 4.5) and fabricating the structural steel. - Finish line, column finish line.
+The as-erected top of a column shipping piece at a tier splice or top of column, including all tolerances per Section 11.2.1.